Wednesday, September 17, 2025

 I haven’t yet decided which of the musicians who performed on “Brave New World” and “Farewell Mr. Lynne” I’ll be asking back for this next album, if any.
 They are all phenomenal performers – but they were all brought on board by Matt Wallace, who produced “Brave New World”.
 Matt’s curtailed the production aspect of his professional endeavors for now, in favor of focusing on mixing legacy recordings for the relatively new “Atmos” surround-sound platform for major record labels.

 While that may seem like a bit of a setback, I see it as an opportunity to personally take on the full-time role of producing this project going forward.
 Having an experienced producer was essential the first time around – as I’d never previously worked with musicians with such lofty credentials.
-(The list of bands these guys have performed with can be a bit intimidating.
-I mean, one of the two drummers on “Brave New World” is now a fulltime Foo Fighter!)

 The one performer who I personally found was Steve Turner, the string arranger.
 Over time, we’ve developed an exceptionally collaborative relationship, to the extent that he is an undoubtedly integral part of the project, as opposed to a hired hand.
 I believe that developing similar relationships with the rest of the lineup will be of tremendous benefit going forward…